Star 历史趋势

 ConnectionsWorld map with animated arcs to destination countries; per-country protocol breakdown and org breakdown; sparklines; top ports panel; click-to-filter by country or by individual LAN client

-FirewallRule Counts, Action Breakdown, and Total Hits summary cards; search bar; Top Hits, Filter, NAT, Mangle, and Raw rule tables with packet counts, byte totals, and live delta-pulse indicators
+FirewallRule Counts, Action Breakdown, and Chain Count summary cards; search bar; Filter, NAT, Mangle, and Raw rule tables (tab-gated — only the active tab streams); packet counts, byte totals, and live delta-pulse indicators

 BandwidthLive per-connection bandwidth table with RX, TX, and Total Mbps; sortable columns; WAN traffic chart; ASN/Org colour-coded badges; interface and protocol filters